slopezpereyra/EEGToolkit.jl/docs/src/index.md

 This package provides an interface of the CAPA statistical method ([Fisch, Eckley & Fearnhead, 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/sam.11586)) via the `RCall` package.

+> It is not a requirement to have `RCall` installed to use other
+> features of this package, but it is a requirement for artifact detection.
+> Calling artifact detection functions without `RCall` installed will result in
+> an error and a prompt to install `RCall`.

 CAPA is an automated anomaly detection algorithm which performs in linear time and is specifically designed for time series analysis.
 The adaptation provided in this package detects epidemic changes in the mean of each segment of the EEG, where the segment length is a parameter.
 The algorithm is relatively fast, considering the high complexity of EEG recordings.

 > For instance, on a 15.5 million samples EEG